Ryan James (rugby union)

-Ryan James (born 19 September 1999) is a United States rugby union player, currently playing for the LA Giltinis of Major League Rugby (MLR) and the United States national team.
+Ryan James (born 19 September 1999) is a United States rugby union player who plays for the LA Giltinis of Major League Rugby (MLR) and the United States national team.
 His preferred position is wing or fullback.

 Professional career

 James signed for Major League Rugby side LA Giltinis for the 2021 Major League Rugby season, having represented the now defunct Colorado Raptors during the 2020 season.

 James debuted for United States against New Zealand during the 2021 end-of-year rugby union internationals.